apache/cassandra-java-driver/driver-core/Upgrade_guide_to_2.0.rst

 --------------------

 The following describes the changes for 2.0 that are breaking changes of the 1.0 API.
-Upgrader from 1.0 should pay particular attention to this list even though not all applications will be impacted by those changes.
+For ease of use, we distinguish two category of API changes: the "main" ones and the "other" ones.
+The "main" API changes are the ones that are either likely to affect most upgraded apps or are incompatible changes that, even if minor, will not be detected at compile time.
+Upgraders are highly encouraged to check this list of "main" changes while upgrading their application to 2.0 (even though most applications are likely to be affected by only a handful of changes).
+The "other" list is, well, other changes: those that are likely to affect a minor number of applications and will be detected by compile time errors anyway.
+It is ok to skip those initially and only come back to them if you have trouble compiling your application after an upgrade.

+Main API changes:

 1. The Query class has been renamed into Statement (it was confusing to some that "BoundStatement" was not a "Statement").
 To allow this, the old Statement class has been renamed to RegularStatement.

-2. The RegularStatement class (ex-Statement class, see above) must now implement two additional methods: RegularStatement#getKeyspace and RegularStatement#getValues.
-If you had extended this class, you will have to implement those new methods, but both can return null if they are not useful in your case.

-3. The Metadata#getReplicas method now takes 2 arguments.
-On top of the partition key, you must now provide the keyspace too.
-The previous behavior was buggy: it's impossible to properly return the full list of replica for a partition key without knowing the keyspace since replication may depend on the keyspace).

-4. The method LoadBalancingPolicy#newQueryPlan() method now takes the currently logged keyspace as 2nd argument.
-This information is necessary to do proper token aware balancing (see preceding point).

-5. NoHostAvaiableException#getErrors now returns the full exception objects for each node instead of just a message.
+2. NoHostAvaiableException#getErrors now returns the full exception objects for each node instead of just a message.
 In other words, it returns a Map<InetAddress, Throwable> instead of a Map<InetAddress, String>.

-6. Statement#getConsistencyLevel (previously Query#getConsistencyLevel, see
+3. Statement#getConsistencyLevel (previously Query#getConsistencyLevel, see
    first point) will now return null by default (instead of CL.ONE), with the meaning of "use the default consistency level".
 The default consistency level can now be configured through the new QueryOptions object in the cluster Configuration.

-7. The deprecated since 1.0.2 Host.HealtMonitor class has been removed.
-You will now need to use Host#isUp and Cluster#register if you were using that class.

-8. The Cluster.Initializer interface should now implement 2 new methods:
-   Cluster.Initializer#getInitialListeners (which can return an empty collection) and Cluster.Initializer#getClusterName (which can return null).

-9. The Metrics class now uses the Codahale metrics library version 3 (version 2 was used previously).
+4. The Metrics class now uses the Codahale metrics library version 3 (version 2 was used previously).
 That new major version of the library has many API changes (http://metrics.codahale.com/about/release-notes/ as some details) compared to its version 2, which can thus impact consumers of the Metrics class.